EconverseAG/econverse-components/docs/README.md

 Then, you can start adding components to your store theme app.

+⚠️ *If you are using it in a React app, don't forget to run `vtex setup --typings` in your project to install the correct TypeScript types exported by this app.*

 ## Styles API

 The Econverse Components collection provides some CSS classes as an API for style customization.